kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 ### CRD Schema Change Validation

-Create a CLI tool that evaluates the differences between an old and new CRD in YAML to identify changes that may break users.
+Create a CLI tool and optional admission plugin that evaluates the differences between an old and new CRD to identify changes that may break users.

 All validations are exported in Go packages that can be imported and consumed by other projects.